 Most people think that insurers can obtain all the information they need from state motor vehicle departments and that reportable accidents, speeding tickets, convictions for drunk driving and other traffic violations are automatically in this age of electronic communication, instantaneously recorded.
 But, in fact, much of that data is missing from motor vehicle records (MVRs).

 A 2002 Insurance Research Council study found that MVRs are typically inaccurate.
 One in five convictions may be missing.
 An earlier study found that on average only 40 percent of reportable accidents appeared on MVRs.
 An analysis of current laws shows the amount of useful information is very limited.
 Some states don't require records of information that show how drivers perform, such as convictions for drunk driving.
 If a driver is found guilty of an out-of-state infraction, that information is not automatically provided to the state where the licensed driver or vehicle is registered.
 Other states offer drivers an opportunity to obtain a lesser sentence or to avoid having information noted in the official record.
-By contrast, credit records are generally complete and where they are not or are inaccurate, there is a clearly defined review process for correcting the deficiencies.
+By contrast, credit records are generally complete (an FTC study published in 2013 found that credit reports for 5 percent of consumers could be inaccurate).
+But where there are mistakes, there is a clearly defined review process for correcting the deficiencies.

 In short, credit information is generally more accurate, and that works to the advantage of the majority of insurance consumers.
 With this information available to insurers, a majority of policyholders will pay less for home and auto insurance.